sighupio/fury-kubernetes-dr/katalog/etcd-backup-s3/README.md

 `etcd-backup-s3` asks the cluster which nodes are healthy and spashots one of them.

+> [!NOTE]
+> The job is configured to use the Host Network, as a consequence it cannot resolve service names internal to the cluster or connect to them via the internal Kubernetes network.

 ## Requirements

 - A Kubernetes cluster with ETCD